 She stood up from her bed after lacing up her boots and looked at herself in the room’s mirror.
 “Crap,” she said as she ran her hand through her hair, “that’s a mess.”
 She reached down and grabbed her brush and brushed her hair until it was decent looking.
 “There,” she said as she brushed the back of her hair and turned her head about to look at the back of her head, “much better.”
 She reached down and pressed a button on her belt then walked out of her cabin and down the hallway towards the lift.

-As she approached her department her CPO turned to her.
-“Do you have any reports for me CPO?”
-Hoshi asked once again expecting to be bombed with reports just like she was yesterday by her CPO.
-Petty Officer First Class Steven Jasper looked at his side and pulled out a single datapad.
+“Do you have any reports for me chief?”
+Hoshi asked once she was on the bridge, expecting to be bombed with reports just like she was yesterday by her CPO.
+Bernard looked at his side and pulled out a single datapad.
 A single datapad?
 She thought.
 This is very strange.
 She shrugged her shoulders.
 Her CPO looked to her.
 “Oh nothing,” she said as she took hold of the datapad.

-Steven paused for a moment wondering why she was questioning the reports.
+Stalman paused for a moment wondering why she was questioning the reports.
 As far as he was concerned, he’d done his job to the best of his ability.
-“Yes, I did; in fact I triple checked it.
+“Yes, I did; in fact, I triple checked it.
 All systems are green, ma’am.”

 Hoshi rubbed her chin again.
 The fact that all systems were working within design specifications just didn’t seem right to her.
 No ship’s systems ever worked 100% correctly, there was always random little issues that came up.
-She again looked at her petty officer.
-“That will be all.
-Thank you, Steven.”
+“That’ll be all.
+Thank you, Chief Stalman.”
 She paused for a second.
-“It’s not you or my people that I don’t trust, it’s the reports that I don’t trust.”
+“It’s not you or my crew that I don’t trust, it’s the reports that I don’t trust.”

 “Maybe it’s nothing but when everything is going our way, I don’t like it.
 Call me cynical if you want but I don’t trust it.”
 She walked out of her department and shook her head.
-She turned back to her petty officer and he looked up.
-“Run another diagnostic on all ship systems, one more time Steven.”
+Turning around she spoke to her chief, “Run another diagnostic on all ship systems, one more time Stalman.”
 Shaking her head she walked over to the CyberSec department and waited while the officer there, an ensign, finished speaking with one of his noncoms.
 “Ensign Taylor?” she inquired.
 “A word with you please?”

 Ensign Jerome Taylor stood up from the chair and saluted her.
 “What can I do for you ma’am?” he asked.
 He had to be thinking one thing.
 What was a senior officer from Operations doing asking him such a pointed question?
 What had he done?